HISTORY OF WORLD BACKUP DAY

 - 1 in 10 computers are infected with viruses each month

 …and that does not even count the rise of ransomware incidences, which can immobilize consumers and paralyze businesses.
-Last year the city of Atlanta was held hostage by cyberattackers for $51,000 in bitcoin.
-Residents were unable to pay bills, go online to switch on water services and the municipal courts were closed.
-Last year sixteen hospitals in the UK had to cancel appointments and non-essential surgeries due to a ransomware attack.
+A few years ago the city of Atlanta was held hostage by cyberattackers for $51,000 in bitcoin.
+Residents were unable to pay bills, go online to switch on water services, and the municipal courts were closed.
+Recently sixteen hospitals in the UK had to cancel appointments and non-essential surgeries due to a ransomware attack.

 How to Backup